-What Sandy and Tim hadn’t anticipated when Tim accepted the job on the mines was the adverse effect on their youngest son’s behaviour.
+What Sara and Omar hadn’t anticipated when Omar accepted the job on the mines was the adverse effect on their youngest son’s behaviour.
 Almost overnight he descended into an irritable toddler by day and a tyrant at night.
 His sleeping patterns, previously excellent, became disrupted.
-Sandy, who was struggling to cope with her husband’s absence herself, became frustrated and resentful about the strain her husband’s lengthy absences were placing on their family.
+Sara, who was struggling to cope with her husband’s absence herself, became frustrated and resentful about the strain her husband’s lengthy absences were placing on their family.
 In addition, their two school age children also became stressed and anxious about the dramatic change in domestic arrangements.

-For Sandy and Tim, the financial benefits of the FIFO job needed to be carefully balanced against their needs as a family.
+For Sara and Omar, the financial benefits of the FIFO job needed to be carefully balanced against their needs as a family.
 They were forced to take a close look at their family dynamics and work together to minimise the disruption to their children’s lives while ensuring they both felt supported to continue the FIFO arrangement.
-Putting in place a defined range of coping strategies has helped the whole family adjust to Tim’s working arrangements.
+Putting in place a defined range of coping strategies has helped the whole family adjust to Omar’s working arrangements.

 Strategies for coping:

-For Sandy and Tim, working together ensured that each felt supported by their partner.
+For Sara and Omar, working together ensured that each felt supported by their partner.
 It also helped their children.
 The new routines meant their school-aged children felt calmer and better able to face the school day.
-Leon developed a bedtime routine of kissing daddy’s photo book each night and his sleeping patterns improved considerably.
+Khaled developed a bedtime routine of kissing daddy’s photo book each night and his sleeping patterns improved considerably.

-Sandy made sure she took some much needed time out and vented her frustrations at kickboxing lessons at her local gym.
-For Tim, the all too brief trips home became something he could look forward to and enjoy with his family.
+Sara made sure she took some much needed time out and vented her frustrations at kickboxing lessons at her local gym.
+For Omar, the all too brief trips home became something he could look forward to and enjoy with his family.
 Whilst the fly in fly out arrangement wasn’t ideal, the whole family adjusted relatively well by making small, yet manageable changes.

 Here are some tips to help children cope with a frequently travelling parent: